IcyAltair/Pet-projects/Screen-saver/README.md

-Tool for getting screenshot of the python code opened in default text editor
+Tool for getting screenshot of the python code opened in notepad